labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step2.md

 # Creating a Class Decorator for Validation

-While our implementation from Step 1 works, there's redundancy in having to specify both the `_fields` tuple and the descriptor attributes.
-We can improve this by creating a class decorator that automatically extracts field information from the descriptors.
+In the previous step, our implementation worked, but there was a redundancy.
+We had to specify both the `_fields` tuple and the descriptor attributes.
+This is not very efficient, and we can improve it.
+In Python, class decorators are a powerful tool that can help us simplify this process.
+A class decorator is a function that takes a class as an argument, modifies it in some way, and then returns the modified class.
+By using a class decorator, we can automatically extract field information from the descriptors, which will make our code cleaner and more maintainable.

-Class decorators are functions that take a class as an argument, modify it, and return the modified class.
-Let's create one to simplify our code:
+Let's create a class decorator to simplify our code.
+Here are the steps you need to follow:

-1. Open the `structure.py` file:
+1. First, open the `structure.py` file.
+You can use the following command in the terminal:

 ```bash
 code ~/project/structure.py
 ```

+This command will open the `structure.py` file in your code editor.

-2. Add the following code at the top of the file (after any imports):
+2. Next, add the following code at the top of the `structure.py` file, right after any import statements.
+This code defines our class decorator:

 ```python
 from validate import Validator